 Troublesome Roads in the Greensboro Area

 In the two-year period from 2018-2020, Greensboro drivers had more than 32,000 crashes.
 Almost 11,500 of those crashes resulted in injury, and 101 people were killed.
-For 2020 alone, Greensboro had more than 8,000 catches and more than 5,000 injuries.
+In 2021, Greensboro drivers had 9,203 crashes – 5,885 of those crashes resulted in injury, and 56 people were killed.
 Overall, Greensboro’s crash profile, including the number of crashes, the rate of crashes by population, and the severity of the crashes, was ranked second-worst by the NCDOT in 2018, 2019, and 2020 (Charlotte was first).

 For me, personally, there are a handful of trouble spots.